msft-teams/tools/TeamsSampleHub/README.md

 Apps/HTML/JavaScript, and mobile app pinning to highlight a branded experience for any user.

-The Sample hub app was primarily designed and built as a mobile app and is currently not optimized for desktop clients.
+The Sample Hub was primarily designed and built as a mobile app and is currently not optimized for desktop clients.

-Sample hub app scenarios
+Sample Hub scenarios
 =================